NHSLeadership/nightingale-2-0/readme.txt

 == Changelog

 =2.7.7=
-* Search box style improvement in 404 page
+* Enhances the search box styling on the 404 page and on search results pages with no results

 =2.7.6=
 * Security update